 The Open-Air Atrium

 This is what makes MIA special.
-The atrium is attached to the TGI Friday’s restaurant and sits between the Central and North Terminal areas.
+The atrium is attached to the TGI Friday’s restaurant in Concourse D (North Terminal), near Gate D36.
 It has four walls and a roof, but a gap at the roofline lets air circulate.
 Under Florida law, this gap classifies the space as an outdoor area, which means smoking is legal here.

 The atrium has seating, is air-ventilated, and stays relatively comfortable year-round in Miami’s subtropical climate.
+It is open daily from about 6am to 10pm.
 You can grab food or a drink at TGI Friday’s and step into the atrium for a cigarette.
 It is accessible after security, making it one of the very few post-security indoor smoking options at any US airport.

 Only traditional cigarettes are allowed.
 E-cigarettes, vapes, and heated tobacco products are not permitted in the atrium.